MadGamerHD/GTASceneSync/README.md

 - **Reset Position**: Quickly reset object positions to (0, 0, 0).

 ## Installation
 1. [Download](https://github.com/MadGamerHD/GTASceneSync/archive/refs/heads/main.zip) the latest version of the addon.
+2. Also [DragonFF] (https://www.youtube.com/@bradzandmaxplays).
+Make Sure To Install Latest Or My Edit At Below
-2. Open Blender, go to `Edit > Preferences`.
+3. Open Blender, go to `Edit > Preferences`.
-3. Navigate to the `Add-ons` tab, click `Install`, and select the downloaded `.zip` file.
+4. Navigate to the `Add-ons` tab, click `Install`, and select the downloaded `.zip` file.
-4. Enable the addon by checking **GTASceneSync IPL-IDE** in the list.
+5. Enable the addon by checking **GTASceneSync IPL-IDE** in the list.

 ## Usage
 1. **Access the Addon**: Find export options under `File > Export`.